Apple Developer Certificate vs Enterprise Certificate

 Always choose a developer certificate for personal sideloading.

 Some vendors market enterprise certificates under names like "super certificate," "VIP certificate," or "permanent certificate."
 These are enterprise certificates with rebranding.
-The underlying risk is identical.
+The underlying risk is identical: a single certificate shared across many users, under constant Apple scrutiny, with a history of mass revocation.
+The name is marketing; the mechanism is the same.

 What CertDrop Issues